 Grahame has a particular expertise in marine accident claims involving passengers and crew on ships and yachts, and in cases involving international conflicts of law and cross-jurisdictional issues.
 His specialist publications include Work Accidents at Sea and the shipping chapter in Munkman on Employers’ Liability.

 His work has taken him outside the UK jurisdiction, including the Supreme Court and Court of Appeal in Gibraltar, for which he was admitted to the Gibraltar Bar, and the Privy Council.

 Grahame is a CEDR accredited mediator and acts as a mediator in serious personal injury claims.

-Grahame Aldous QC is a CEDR accredited mediator with successful experience of many mediations in practice.
+Grahame Aldous KC is a CEDR accredited mediator with successful experience of many mediations in practice.
 Trusted by both Claimant and Defendant firms, he was one of the few counsel nominated by both sides for the NHS Resolve scheme panel.

 Grahame is happy to accept instructions through his clerks in chambers to act as a mediator.

 Grahame is the author of the Mediation and ADR chapter in Kemp & Kemp Personal Injury Law Practice and Procedure and the APIL Guide to Catastrophic Claims.

 Recommended in Legal 500 and Chambers and Partners UK Directory for his negotiating skills, he has been described as ‘noted for his negotiating skills as a mediator’.